-Albariño and Alvarinho give refreshing white wines with high acidity and citrus aromas.
+Albariño give refreshing white wines with high acidity and citrus aromas.
 If the grape is grown in Spain, it is called Albariño.
 When grown in Portugal, it is called Alvarinho.

 Wines made from this grape are characterized by their minerality and crisp flavors of lemon.
 They are also slightly floral.
 This grape is an excellent choice for basically anything from the sea.